 Designated exclusively for bicycle travel, bicycle lanes are separated from vehicle travel lanes with striping and include pavement stencils and signage.
 Bicycle lanes are most appropriate on arterial and collector streets in urban and rural areas where higher traffic volumes and speeds warrant greater separation than on local roads.
 There are approximately 203 miles of existing bike lanes within the city, most of which are located on collector and minor arterial streets.
 Most utilitarian bicyclists advocate for on-street facilities as the most functional facilities for bicycle transportation.
 These bicyclists have stated their preference for marked on-street bicycle lanes in numerous national surveys.
 Many bicyclists - particularly less experienced riders - are far more comfortable riding on a busy street if it has a striped and signed bike lane.
 Part of the intent of this Plan is to encourage new riders, and providing marked facilities such as bike lanes is one way of helping to persuade residents to give cycling a try.
-See Figure 10: Existing Bikeways & Trails Map, page 64.
+See Figure 8: 2015 Bicycle and Trail Map, page 34, and Maps 1 - 4: Proposed & Existing Bikeways and Trails Maps, pages 74-80.

-If properly designed, bike lanes can increase safety encourage more use and promote proper riding.
-For this reason, bike lanes are highly desirable for bicycle commutes and other utilitarian routes along major roadways.
+If properly designed, bike lanes can encourage more use and promote proper riding.
+For this reason, bike lanes are highly desirable for utilitarian and recreational uses along major roadways.
 Bike lanes help to define the road space for bicyclists and motorists, reduce the chance that motorists will stray into the cyclists' path, discourage bicyclists from riding on the sidewalk, and remind motorists that cyclists have a right to the road.
-One key consideration in designing bike lanes in an urban setting is to ensure that bike lanes and adjacent parking lanes have sufficient width (usually a minimum of five feet for bicycle lanes) so that cyclists have enough room to avoid a suddenly opened vehicle door, see the Design Guidelines Manual for additional information.
+One key consideration in designing bike lanes in an urban setting is to ensure that bike lanes and adjacent parking lanes have sufficient width (usually a minimum of five feet for bicycle lanes) so that cyclists have enough room to avoid a suddenly opened vehicle door, see Chapter 7, Design Manual for additional information.